AngryCarrot789/FramePFX/README.md

 # Building

-FFmpeg is used for exporting videos, and at the moment, the app won't start without the libraries in the same directory as the app's `.exe`.
+FFmpeg is used for exporting videos and also other things (such as AVRational).
+The app won't start without the libraries.
 You just need FFmpeg's shared x64 libraries, they can be found here: https://github.com/BtbN/FFmpeg-Builds/releases/download/latest/ffmpeg-master-latest-win64-gpl-shared.zip

+Extract the zip and rename it to `ffmpeg` (it should contain bin, include, etc.).
+Place this folder in the solution directory (recommended) or in the bin folder aka the same folder as the app .exe (might work, haven't tried)

+First build the C++ project (64 bit), which is the FramePFX native engine which will soon be used for audio processing and drawing using OpenGL or DirectX.
-You build the project (64 bit always, debug or release, **Not 32/x86/AnyCPU**), then place all of the FFmpeg DLL files in the bin folder (usually `<solution>\FramePFX\bin\x64\Debug`), and then you should be able to run the editor, and debug it if you want.
+Then, build the C# project (64 bit always, debug or release, **Not 32/x86/AnyCPU**), and then you should be able to run the editor, and debug it if you want.

 The project uses .NET Framework 4.8, so you will need that installed